ajbanjara/Wireshark/Pidl.md

 # Obtaining

-***Note: A copy of the pidl compiler and IDL files are now kept in the Wireshark source repository (SVN) and distributed as part of the Wireshark sources.
+***Note: A copy of the pidl compiler and IDL files are now kept in the Wireshark source repository (Git) and distributed as part of the Wireshark sources.
 See the README file in epan/dissectors/pidl***

 The compiler is available using Git, FTP or rsync from: